mattgogerly/monzo-credit-card-pot-sync/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/mattgogerly/monzo-credit-card-pot-sync/build.yml?branch=main)
 ![Coveralls](https://img.shields.io/coverallsCoverage/github/mattgogerly/monzo-credit-card-pot-sync?branch=main)

 This project is a tool to sync the balance of your credit cards and a Monzo pot.
-It allows you to use credit cards for your day-to-day spend, all the while ensuring your Monzo pot has enough funds to pay off bills in full - providing a seamless experience for managing your finances.
+It allows you to use credit cards for your day-to-day spend, all the while ensuring your Monzo pot has enough funds to pay off bills in full — providing a seamless experience for managing your finances.

 ## Features

 - Automatically add and remove funds from a Monzo pot as you spend on your credit cards
 - Choose a Monzo pot to keep synced, and change it at any time
 - Connect all of your credit card providers to keep your pot up to date
+- **Support for joint Monzo accounts:** Seamlessly sync funds from both personal and joint accounts

 ## Installation